 The factual ways by which knowledge travels from the public sphere into a specialized science or an academic discipline have yet to be explored.
 In this context, popular science is a crucial dynamic factor.
 The producers of popular science, the so-called popularizers, play a double role: From the perspective of the public, the popularizer acts as representative of the sciences.
 From the perspective of the specialized sciences, he is a spokesman on behalf of the public.

-Taking into account the Liebesleben, further writings by Bölsche, his exchange of letters with scientists and the works of early sexologists such as Iwan Bloch and Magnus Hirschfeld, the project aims to retrace the genesis and communication of terms and methods in a non-academic network.
-The project deals with the question of whether popular science influences the production of new specialized knowledge and to what extent self-educated popularizers can be accepted as relevant authorities by trained experts.
-It explores the transdisciplinary authority of popular science that challenges acknowledged boundaries and supposed stable hierarchies of the academic system.
+Taking into account the Liebesleben, further writings by Bölsche, his exchange of letters with scientists, and the works of early sexologists such as Iwan Bloch and Magnus Hirschfeld, the project retraced the genesis and communication of terms and methods in a nonacademic network.
+The project dealt with the question of whether popular science influences the production of new specialized knowledge and to what extent self-educated popularizers can be accepted as relevant authorities by trained experts.
+It explored the transdisciplinary authority of popular science that challenges acknowledged boundaries and supposed stable hierarchies of the academic system.